sreeram315/CEFT/README.md

-# CEFT algorithm implementation by Mara
+# TaskScheduler algorithm implementation by Mara

 Implementation of
 Task scheduling algorithm for multi-processing system with heterogeneous processors and task dependencies with data exchange overhead using critical path detection through graphical analysis of processes.